AdaCore/why3/doc/starting.rst

    goal G2 : (false -> false) /\ (true \/ false)

-We can refresh the goals using menu *File/Save all and Refresh session*, or the shortcut “Ctrl-R”.
+We can refresh the goals using menu *File/Save all and Refresh session*, or the shortcut :kbd:`Control-r`.
 We get the tree view shown on :numref:`fig.gui5`.

 .. _fig.gui5: